caronc/nzb-subliminal/README.md

    * __BestScore__: Just download the best matched subtitles reguardless of whether they are for the hearing impaired or not. _Note: This is the default option._
    * __ImpairedFirst__: This is similar to the __BestScore__ mode above; except the script scores (weighs) the hearing impaired matches a bit higher in efforts to make them be priority over any other subtitles matched.
    * __StandardFirst__: This is similar to the __BestScore__ mode above; except the script scores (weighs) the hearing impaired matches a bit lower in efforts to make them be the last to be considered as a match.
 * Python v2.6 Support.
-My [fork](https://github.com/caronc/subliminal/tree/0.7.x) of subliminal supports a broader audience.
+I presently use my [fork](https://github.com/caronc/subliminal/tree/0.7.x) of subliminal which I backported to support an earlier verison of python in efforts to target a broader audience.

 Installation Instructions
 =========================